 Adena Astrowsky has dedicated her career to helping the most vulnerable of our society.
 She did this by prosecuting child sexual abuse cases and domestic violence cases.
 She became the local expert concerning the prosecution of domestic violence related strangulation cases and taught extensively on that subject.
 Currently, she handles post-conviction cases on appeal and foreign extradition cases.
 Adena taught Sunday School at her temple for eight years, and in her last two years she co-taught "Character Development Through the Studies of the Holocaust."
 Adena contributes articles to MASK (Mothers Awareness on School-age Kids) Magazine, often writing about children's safety, drugs, law and order, etc. Once a month Adena volunteers at a local Scottsdale library with her therapy dog, Charlie, as part of the Tail Waggin' Tales Program.
 Adena has also chaired events to raise money for the Emily Center of Phoenix Children’s Hospital.
 Recently, Adena was recognized for her professional and philanthropic work with an Amazing Woman Award from the Phoenix Suns and National Bank of Arizona.
-Adena’s greatest role, however, is as the mother of three very active children.
-She, and her husband, Brad, are kept very busy with their respective dance, theater, music, writing, and athletic activities.
+Adena’s greatest role, however, is as the mother of three very active teenagers.